-- PROGRAM_START: Indicate the beginning of a programming sequence of the slave ECU's non-volatile memory. - PROGRAM_CLEAR: Clear a part of the slave ECU's non-volatile memory (required before programming new data into this part of memory). - PROGRAM_FORMAT: Used to specify the format for the data that will be transferred to the slave ECU (e.g., used compression format, used encryption algorithm, ...). - PROGRAM: This command, which is issued in a loop as long as there is still data available that needs to be programmed, is used to program a given number of data bytes to a given address within the slave ECU's non-volatile memory. - PROGRAM_VERIFY: Verify that the programming process has completed successfully by, for example, calculating a checksum over the programmed memory area.

-PROGRAM_RESET: Indicates the end of the programming sequence and optionally resets the slave ECU.
+- PROGRAM_START: Indicate the beginning of a programming sequence of the slave ECU's non-volatile memory. - PROGRAM_CLEAR: Clear a part of the slave ECU's non-volatile memory (required before programming new data into this part of memory). - PROGRAM_FORMAT: Used to specify the format for the data that will be transferred to the slave ECU (e.g., used compression format, used encryption algorithm, ...). - PROGRAM: This command, which is issued in a loop as long as there is still data available that needs to be programmed, is used to program a given number of data bytes to a given address within the slave ECU's non-volatile memory. - PROGRAM_VERIFY: Verify that the programming process has completed successfully by, for example, calculating a checksum over the programmed memory area. - PROGRAM_RESET: Indicates the end of the programming sequence and optionally resets the slave ECU.

-By means of these flash programming XCP commands, a flash download process for the ECU's development stage can be implemented. - In-system flash programming in series cars however is usually performed via the diagnostics protocol (see Section 5.2).
+By means of these flash programming XCP commands, a flash download process for the ECU's development stage can be implemented. - In-system flash programming in series cars however is usually performed via the diagnostics protocol (see Section 4.2).

-7 AUTOSAR
+6 AUTOSAR

-The development partnership AUTomotive Open System ARchitecture (AUTOSAR) is an alliance of OEM manufacturers, major supplier companies, and tool vendors working together to develop and establish an open industry standard for an automotive electronic architecture which is intended to serve as a basic infrastructure for the management of (soft and hard real-time) functions within automotive applications.
+The development partnership AUTomotive Open System ARchitecture (AUTOSAR) is an alliance of car manufacturers, major supplier companies, and tool vendors working together to develop and establish an open industry standard for an automotive electronic architecture together with a development methodology and an XML-based data exchange format which is intended to serve as a basic infrastructure for the management of (soft and hard real-time) functions within automotive applications.